psandis/psandis/README.md

-PSandis site to be updated soon.
+site to be updated soon.

 -- Work in progress --